auth0/docs/articles/multifactor-authentication/guardian/dev-guide.md

+---
+description: How to implement multifactor authentication with Guardian.
+---

 # Developer Guide to Configuring Guardian

 Guardian is Auth0's multifactor authentication (MFA) application that provides a simple, safe way for you to implement MFA.
 The Guardian app is currently available for mobile devices running iOS or Android.

 For applications where Guardian MFA is enabled, the user will be required to sign in **and** confirm the login with a verified mobile device.
-You can find additional information on user log in and sign up process and common user questions [here](/guardian/user-guide).
+You can find additional information on user login and sign-up process and common user questions at: [How to Use the Guardian App](/multifactor-authentication/guardian/user-guide).

 ## Implementing Multifactor Authentication
 Within Auth0, you may implement MFA via the [Multifactor Auth](${uiURL}/#/guardian) page of the Management Dashboard.

 ![](/media/articles/mfa/guardian-dashboard.png)

-> Auth0 provides [built-in support](https://auth0.com/docs/multifactor-authentication#using-auth0-s-built-in-support) for MFA using Google Authenticator or Duo.
+> Auth0 provides [built-in support](/multifactor-authentication) for MFA using Google Authenticator or Duo.
 You may choose to use either of these providers, in lieu of Guardian, or any code generator application, on the **Multifactor Auth** page of the Management Dashboard.

 ### Configuring Guardian in the Management Dashboard